wp-plugins/gantry-buddypress/readme.txt

 = Does it work with WordPress Multi Site installations ? =

 Yes it does!
-In order to have it working in the Multi Site environment a Gantry Framework plugin version 1.21 is required.
+In order to have it working in the Multi Site environment a Gantry Framework plugin version 1.21 or higher is required.

 = Can I customize the CSS style or the HTML structure of the BuddyPress files ? =